 The strapping system of this Sarmiento brace for humerus fracture care allows one to easily adjust and customize its fit.
 There are two contact-closure straps around the upper arm, each of which can be tightened or loosened as needed as one’s humerus bone fracture care progresses.

-Another handy feature is that the bottom of the humeral shaft fracture brace can be trimmed if needed and the lower strap moved up to permit a 90-degree flexion of the elbow.
+Another nice feature is that the bottom of the humeral shaft fracture brace can be trimmed by a certified orthotist if needed and the lower strap moved up to permit a 90-degree flexion of the elbow.
 So if the brace is not an exact fit, there are steps one can take to remedy a slight miss on sizing.

 There is also a strap around the shoulder of the humerus bone fracture brace that wraps beneath the opposite arm, securing the shoulder against the body and holding the brace in place.